zuplo/docs/docs/articles/performance-testing.md

 :::note{title="Serverless Zuplo"}

 This document applies only to Zuplo's serverless edge-based deployment.
-If you are running a managed dedicated instance of Zuplo, this document does not apply as the scaling characteristics are different.
+If you are running a managed dedicated instance of Zuplo, this document doesn't apply as the scaling characteristics are different.

 :::

 ## Cold Starts

-One thing to keep in mind with Zuplo is that it is a "serverless" platform.
+One thing to keep in mind with Zuplo is that it's a "serverless" platform.
 This means that we automatically scale your API to handle any load.
 This makes Zuplo cost effective and scalable for APIs that have almost no traffic, APIs that have billions of requests per month, and API that have unpredictable traffic.
 Zuplo